Sound BlasterX P5 Gaming Earbuds

 - Bass port tube array for a richer sound

-It’s clear fronted design features a magnified lens to give you that all important close-up shot of the P5 earbuds inside.
-Over the last week I’ve had the box sitting on my desk and I’ve been admiring them like some sort of treasured ornament.
+It’s clear fronted design features a magnifying lens to give you that all-important close-up shot of the P5 earbuds inside.
+Over the last week, I’ve had the box sitting on my desk and I’ve been admiring them like some sort of treasured ornament.

 There are boxes you rip open and discard and then there’s some that are too good to throw away.
 I’m definitely going to need to find a use for this one.

 Sound BlasterX P5 Gaming Earbuds – Full Review

 How do they look? – Ridiculously sexy, like something that would pop out of Iron Man’s shoulder and triple head-shot a bad guy.
 Perhaps gazing at them through the magnified window this past week has fluffed me up a little, but seriously these look the business.

 The black chrome shells contouring down to the three rear ports have a Bowers & Wilkins design quality about them.

 I had assumed the these were just for show, but they are actually bass arrays designed to improve and increase the low-frequency response.

 The Sound BlasterX branding is visible on the top surface leading to the burnt-red coloured neck that tapers and bends slightly to retain the rubber ear-tips.
 These ear-tips are pretty unique in their design, they feature an internal ribbed spiral that provides an exoskeleton to the soft rubber.
 This is said to vastly improve the seal and produce up to 95% passive noise isolation.
 The P5 comes with three ear-tip sizes, so achieving the perfect fit should not be a problem.

 The thin braided cable connects to the earbuds with a thick and durable sleeve.
 There is an ‘L’ and ‘R’ on this sleeve, but in low light, it’s very difficult to see them.
 Once you can remember that the in-line microphone is on the left side, it’s no longer an issue.